Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S20.md

 The S20 will automatically move to the water station and mark it.

-5. If you have any questions, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.

 ---
 ### How to Set Virtual Walls for SwitchBot Floor Cleaning Robot S20